Pro

 Pro Feature

-The native Zapier app requires a paid plan with form collection enabled.
+The native Zapier app requires a paid plan.
+Form collection stays enabled by default, but it must remain on for Zapier polling to work.
 Upgrade to a paid plan if you need native Zapier polling.

 Use the Native Static Forms App